 This competence we aim to integrate into economic recovery with the help of technology and cooperation with business, the European Union, global recruitment service providers and the governments.

 We raise awareness of the vulnerable position of the expat population, with a special focus on historically discriminated female expat spouses.

-We are aiming for consultative status within the UN, the OECD and the ILO to support the situation of expat spouses globally, primarily women, who end up unemployable due to the current unsustainable approach to expatriation from the national policies, prohibiting the dependent spouses from work, which violates universal human rights of women in many countries in 2021.
-Dutch NGO Permits Foundation
+We are aiming to share our findings with the relevant UN organisations, such as the UNGP, UN Women, the OECD and the ILO, to regulate the situation of invisible yet devestating consequences of existing expatriation globally, affecting the health and lives of primary women, who end up unemployable due to the current unsustainable approach to expatriation from the national policies, prohibiting the dependent spouses from work, which involuntary violates universal human rights of women in many countries in 2022.